 Anabolic Steroid Use and Cancer: Is There a Link?

-Yes, there is a link between steroid use and cancer, as underscored by “Adverse Effects of Anabolic-Androgenic Steroids: A Literature Review” .
+Yes, there is a link between anabolic-androgenic steroid (AAS) use and cancer, as underscored by “Adverse Effects of Anabolic-Androgenic Steroids: A Literature Review”, published in the Healthcare journal .

 “Common uses for steroids include improving performance in athletics, increasing muscle mass in strength athletes, and preserving muscle mass in those with muscle-wasting diseases.” - Daniel Preiato, RD, CSCS